Melissa Appleyard, Ph.D., Ames Professor Management of Innovation and Technology

 Berrin Erdogan, Ph.D., Express Employment Professionals Professor

 Dr. Erdogan's research interests focus on workplace relationships, including employer-employee, manager-employee, and peer-to-peer relationships.
-She investigates how organizations can establish effective relations with employees through recruitment, selection, onboarding, and day-to-day managemetn practices, and how these relationships explain the leve lof engagement, well-being, effectiveness, and retention in the workplace.
+She investigates how organizations can establish effective relations with employees through recruitment, selection, onboarding, and day-to-day management practices, and how these relationships explain the level of engagement, well-being, effectiveness, and retention in the workplace.
 Her work has been published in journals including Academy of Management Journal, Journal of Applied Psychology, and Personnel Psychology.
-She conducted managerial seminars on the topics of motivation, organizational justice, performance appraisals, training and development and worked as a corporate trainer.
-She serves on the editorial boards of Journal of Applied Psychology, Journal of Management, Group & Organization Management, European Journal of Work & Organizational Psychology, and Journal of Management Inquiry.
-Dr. Erdogan is a fellow of SIOP, and is an incoming Associate Editor for Personnel Psychology.
+She is currently an associate editor for Personnel Psychology, and serves on the editorial boards of Journal of Applied Psychology, Journal of Management, Group & Organization Management, European Journal of Work & Organizational Psychology, and Journal of Management Inquiry.
+Dr. Erdogan is a fellow of SIOP.

 - Theodore Khoury, Ph.D., Associate Professor

 Dr. Khoury's research focuses on the role of institutions and social forces within entrepreneurship and innovation processes.
 Within these domains he explores how both formal (i.e. reforms; legal and political systems) and informal (i.e. social, cultural features) institutions enable or constrain the pursuits of entrepreneurial actors within developing countries and emerging industry settings.
 His work has been published in the Strategic Management Journal, Journal of Management, Research Policy, Entrepreneurship Theory & Practice, Journal of World Business, Management Decision and the Oxford Handbook of International Business.
 He also holds a B.S.E. from the University of Michigan and an M.S.E. from the University of Texas at Austin, both in mechanical engineering, and an M.B.A. from the University of Illinois at Chicago.
 Prior to pursuing his doctorate in organizational studies, he worked for 12 years in the area of micro/nanotechnology in various senior management and consulting roles related to R&D and product development strategies and is the inventor of 42 U.S. patents.